eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 Generally, it seems that on this `NEON` machine, alignment only can make about a `10%` performance difference.

+The attentive reader may have noticed that the 2D "alignment-maps" are shifted around, the best performance rows and columns are not always the first column or row, they are seemingly at arbitrary placed.
+The reason is that the underlaying data is based on arrays, and those are not necessarily aligned to the vector length.
+Every time one runs the visualization benchmark, the arrays are aligned differently, and the most performance columns and rows are accoringly different.

 **Impact on Auto Vectorization**

 My personal motivation for diving deeper into alignment was a performance regression in the auto vectorizer (see [Bug-Fix PR](https://github.com/openjdk/jdk/pull/25065)).
-In the C2 auto vectorizer, we use a scalar pre-loop to align the memory address, such that the vectorized main-loop has the address aligned and gets better performance.
+In the C2 auto vectorizer, we use a scalar (non-vectorized) pre-loop to align the memory address, such that the vectorized main-loop has the address aligned and gets better performance.
 However, if there are multiple accesses, we can only pick one for alignment.
 Especially on `x64` machines, the performance penalty for misaligned stores is much worse than for misaligned loads.